scottinp/SecretSanta/README.md

 # SecretSanta
-Discord bot that organizes a Secret Santa event, allowing users to register, submit their wishlists, and get randomly assigned a person to gift.
+Discord bot utilizing nextcord (API wrapper for Discord) that organizes a Secret Santa event, allowing users to register, submit their wishlists, and get randomly assigned a person to gift.

 How to use Discord Bot